-If a dispute could not be mediated within the facilitation process the facilitator has the mandate to make a decision in the best interest of the child(ren) which will be recorded in a directive.
-I am a FAMAC trained and experienced facilitator.
+If a dispute could not be mediated during the facilitation process the facilitator (PC) has the mandate to make a decision in the best interest of the child(ren) which will be recorded in a directive.
+I am a FAMAC trained and experienced facilitator (parenting coordinator).

 Systemic family therapy focuses on assisting the members of the family to understand and heal the relationship issues that might exist amongst them.
-Interactions are transformed to empower family members to solve their problems in a different way to bring about emotional well being.
-Families experience predictable crisis following from normal life cycle transitions.
+Interactions are transformed to empower family members to solve their problems in a different way in order to bring about emotional wellbeing.

 Couples are guided through a process to gain insight into the state of their relationship.
 The process facilitates analyses and understanding of their own unique relationship.
 Depending on the outcome, the couple would choose the best option for them to bring about change in the relationship.
 These change options vary according to the couple’s circumstances and might lead to relationship therapy, separation or divorce through mediation.